 NOTE: The OLEDB source type can also be used to import data from a file.
 If you want to import from a file that is not one of Axiom Software's supported file types, you may be able to use the OLEDB source type.
 The database connection strings can be configured to pull data from various file types.

-The following sections detail the requirements and import settings for each import type.
+The topics in this section detail the requirements and import settings for each import type.